dell/csm-docs/content/docs/release/_index.md

 - CSI PowerStore : NodeUnstageVolume is failing for NFS volumes
 - Unity Nightly fails on 4.20.8 OCP E2E tests
 - Unity OCP E2E - Fails on OCP 4.20.8
-- Powermax driver is not rounding off the virtualization filesystem perfectly
+- PowerMax driver is not rounding off the virtualization filesystem perfectly
 - Default replication sidecar version is missing in version-values.yaml
 - Replication - Remote PV does not get MountOptions from SC
-- Powerstore Prepare Storage stage logs is having error but wrongly showing as passed
+- PowerStore Prepare Storage stage logs is having error but wrongly showing as passed
 - NFS volume Staging and Unstaging were broken.
 - Modify an NFS export for a NAS server’s file system” Repeated Failed Messages